-But let's go back and see how math played a role in an even bigger revolution: the Agricultural Revolution from 10,000 to 5,000 BC.
+But let's go back and see how math played a role in an even bigger revolution: the Agricultural Revolution.

-This is when we began to systematically exploit solar power by planting crops.
+During this revolution, from 10,000 to 5,000 BC, we began to systematically exploit solar power by planting crops.